Montana

 Little Bighorn Battlefield National Monument

 Here is a view from Last Stand Hill that overlooks the floodplain of the Little Bighorn River.
 The meandering Little Bighorn River floodplain dominates the southwestern edge of the battlefield.
 The terrain of the battlefield was highly influential in the progression of the battle.
 The ridges within the landscape offered defensible high grounds for the soldiers of the 7th Cavalry, while the coulees and ravines provided shelter for the advancing Lakota Sioux and Cheyenne warriors.
+The markers here, and elsewhere within the park, denote the locations where people had fallen during the battle.

 Little Bighorn Battlefield National Monument

-On top of Last Stand Hill is the 7th Calvary Memorial, a monument to all of those who fell during the battle was erected in 1881.
+On top of Last Stand Hill is the 7th Calvary Memorial, a monument to all of those who fell during the battle, which was erected in 1881.
 The names of all of the soldiers, Indian scouts, and attached personnel who fell on the battlefield are carved into the stone.
 The monument is composed of granite of unknown type from the Mount Auburn Marble and Granite Works of Cambridge, Massachusetts.
 Interesting note, an iron fence was added two years after the memorial was erected to keep people from chipping off "souvenirs" of the memorial.
 The edges were later beveled in 1890 to hide the vandalism and later the fence was removed.

 References